Shed Roof Ridge Flashing Installation Guide on Existing Roofing Structure

 6. After you have secured the flashing against the wall, it’s time to install the building wrap and the siding again.
 Lay a piece of vinyl flat against the shed roof and trim the excessive siding part.

 7. There’s no need to nail the flashing on the surface of the shed roof.
-Make sure that the all the flashing width is able to cover the holes of nails in the lash shingles row.
+Make sure that all the flashing width is able to cover the holes of nails in the lash shingles row.

 Depending on the siding type of your house or building, the guide on how to flash a shed roof above may not be applicable.
 Some materials of vertical sidings, such as vinyl, aluminum, or wood, can make the trimming parts and installing the flashing underneath roof siding far more complicated.